 We expose these horses to a lot of different people from varying backgrounds and age groups, as well as to dogs, chickens, cats, loud vehicles, trailers, tractors and a variety of other things!
 Depending on the pace each horse requires, some of our horses will have had experience on the trail as well as in the arena by the time we sell them.

 Our goal is to sell these amazing horses before winter, however if we're able to receive enough donations for feed and care through the winter months their training and session work will continue until the spring where they'll once again go up for sale.

 Want to sponsor a horse?
 Give us a call to learn how!
 208-352-0607.

-All of our sessions include minimum one horse.
-Whether doing an individual session or a group session there will always be at least one trauma-trained counselor and one equine specialist to maintain safety, integrity, and accountability throughout the session.
+All of our sessions include a minimum of one horse.
+Whether doing an individual session or a group session there will always be at least one trauma-informed counselor and one equine specialist to maintain safety, integrity, and accountability throughout the session.

 Each session is 50 minutes long and will provide opportunities to grow in at least one of the eight character traits that foster healthy relationships: presence, patience, perseverance, courage, boundaries, communication, humility and love.
 A portion of the proceeds of each session go right back into Embrace Equine Ministry.

 To learn more about how Wild Hope can help, contact Renae Buck at 208-352-0607.